Taking photography to another level

 I think most people would not see the difference but one has a feeling for this if one grew up with analogue photography.
 We especially like the aesthetic of multi-exposures because they have a stronger feeling of being painted with light.

 We created the word MetaTecturals® as a combination of metamorphosis and architecture, to imply that, these images have been composed inside the camera and that the theme is related to man-made structures (architecture), like in the series Abhaneri Chand Baori, for example.

 Layering images in Photoshop, like our Metamorphoses, for example, is a very different technical process – but it is equally challenging.
-We would never use, steal or copy someone else’s photograph, put a nicely colorful filter on top of it and pretend this is art.
+We would never use, steal or copy someone else’s photograph / painting / artwork, put a nice colorful filter on top of it and pretend this is art.

 We generally only use our own photographs.
 In Photoshop one can layer endlessly.
-Hamadryades, for example, consists of about 120 single layers which are then merged into one for the final result (in this case: about 120 faces hidden in roots).
+Hamadryades, for example, consists of about 120 single layers which are then merged into one for the final result (in this case: about 120 faces hidden in the roots).

 Creating image montages in Photoshop means creating masks, paths, cutting, retouching, merging, sampling and even painting with the digital tools.

 We always strive for a „natural“ look – that can be very colourful – but is created technically precise so that the illusion of an „elephant coming from the sky“ (Maha Ganesha) is convincing.

 Our aesthetical aim in our Photoshop works is always that our images do not look too „photoshopy“.
 It is easy to get caught in simple filters and effects – one can be easily impressed.
 Another “beginners mistake“ is to turn the colours too crazy – simply because it is possible.

 The base for our Photoshop works is always our own photography.
 We also strive for an aesthetic that is close to the original photograph we use for montages, because we believe that artworks last longer on the wall if all components are merged in balance and harmony.